proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_103.md

 	Dart also supports named optional parameters, with curly brackets.

-(Infobox): When calling a function with named parameters, you need to specify the parameter name.
+> When calling a function with named parameters, you need to specify the parameter name.
 You can call the parameters in any order; for example, named(greeting: 'hello!');.
+{is-info}

 5. Add this function right after the unnamed optional function:
 ```